What Is Intent Data?

 Intent data is behavioral information that indicates a company or individual is actively researching or considering a purchase in a specific product category, based on content consumption, search activity, and engagement signals.

 Intent data captures buying signals that indicate when a company is in an active evaluation or purchase cycle.
 This data enables sales teams to prioritize outreach to companies most likely to buy, dramatically improving conversion rates and reducing sales cycle length.
+Rather than cold-calling into a large addressable market, intent data helps teams identify the subset of companies that are actively looking for a solution right now.

 Related Terms